firecmsco/firecms/website/docs/index.md

 ---

 FireCMS is an open source **headless CMS** and admin panel built by developers for developers.
-It generates CRUD views based on your configuration.
+It generates CRUD views, both in a spreadsheet view or powerful forms, with very little configuration.
 You define views that are mapped to absolute or relative paths in your datasource, as well as schemas for your entities.

 The goal of this CMS is to generate collection and form views that bind nicely to the collection/document model.
 We have built in many basic (and not